BilalEssafi1/motivational-quote-generator/README.md

 ## Functionality Testing
 - I confirmed that clicking the "Generate New Quote" button successfully generates a new quote.
 - I verified that the "Copy Quote" button allows users to copy the current quote to the clipboard.
+- I verified that the "Add to Favorites" button allows users to save a list with their favorite quotes.
+- I confirmed that the "Copy" button in the "Favorite Quote" list allows users to copy the current quote to the clipboard.
+- I verified that the "Delete" button in the "Favorite Quote" list allows users to delete a saved quote from the list.
 - I confirmed that the social media links in the footer work correctly, opening the respective platforms in a new window when clicked.

 ## Validator Testing